 There are no direct grade penalties for not attending the scheduled synchronous session (i.e., attendance).
-There are, however, assessments such as in-class exercises and term tests delivered and submitted during the synchronous sessions over the semester.
+There are, however, assessments such as in-class exercises and term tests delivered and submitted during the in-person lecture sessions over the semester.
 Moreover, these sessions are also intended to provide a forum to ask clarification questions about lecture content, lab projects, and upcoming tests or exams.
-Material covered in the synchronous session may not be replicated in other media (i.e., the sessions are not recorded).
+Material covered in the in-person sessions may not be replicated in other media (i.e., the sessions are not recorded).
 Students are responsible for any information missed in the synchronous sessions.